Last updated on May 6, 2026

 Nicol Bolas, the Ravager | Illustration by Svetlin Velinov

 In MTG, dragons are one of many creature types, but they’re among the most iconic.
-Most dragons in MTG are red creatures, have flying and sizes between 4/4 and 6/6, and often have other abilities like trample and haste.
+Most dragons in MTG are red creatures with flying, and often have other abilities like trample and haste.
 There are dragon cards in every color though, and many are multicolor, especially for Commander purposes.

-Of the 300+ dragon cards in MTG, 100 or so are legendary creatures, and that’s a big nod to EDH.
+Of the hundreds of dragon cards in MTG, over 100 are legendary creatures, and that’s a big nod to EDH.
 The most detrimental aspect of a dragon’s playability is the fact that although very powerful, they usually cost 5-7 mana, and those expensive spells tend to see more EDH or sideboard play than as main deck Constructed inclusions.
 For this list, I’m not considering cards that turn into dragons or double-faced cards/sagas.

-In EDH, draining for 15 every time Kokusho dies isn’t a small feat.
+Draining for 15 every time Kokusho dies is no joke.
 Granted, this black creature was printed before EDH was a popular format.
-This dragon is a strong addition to decks that want to sacrifice things, especially if you can double the trigger with something like Teysa Karlov.
+It's a strong addition to decks that want to sacrifice things, especially if you can double the trigger with something like Teysa Karlov.

 Hellkite Courser can be an expensive commander’s best friend or just used to skip a very expensive commander tax.
 Of course, that's on top of a 6/5 flying creature.
 It’s good if you manage to blink it to get the most out of a commander entering the battlefield.